Ninoh-FOX/POCKETGO2_ROGUE_CFW/README.md

 https://sourceforge.net/projects/win32diskimager/

-if W32DI NOT WORK fine, try them https://www.balena.io/etcher/
+if W32DI NOT WORK fine, try them https://www.balena.io/etcher/ or you can type in a terminal the follow command:

+sudo dd if=sd_image.bin of=/dev/(sdcard_partition)

 https://www.sdcard.org/downloads/formatter/